wences-sanchez/Knowledge-Base/pages/AWS Certified Cloud Practitioner Exam Guide (highlights).md

 		- -
 		- -
 		- What is the functionality of the **AWS Service Health Dashboard** (not Personal)?
-		  INCLUIR IMAGEN #flashcard
+		  INCLUIR IMAGEN
 			- AWS publishes service health status across all data centers located in its various Regions.
 This is the first place you should consider investigating if a service appears to be non-responsive.
 AWS offers SLAs for its various service offerings
 		- -
-	- Chapter 4: Identity and Access Management
+	- Chapter 4: Identity and Access Management collapsed:: true
 		- -
-		- What are roles used for? #flashcard
+		- What are roles used for?
 			- IAM roles are generally used to grant access for the following use cases:

 			  An AWS service that needs access to another service in your own AWS account, for example, an application running on an EC2 instance that needs access to a database to update customer records.